Home

 3) Getting to Mykonos beach – TAKING A SCOOTER.

 This way of getting to beaches on Mykonos usually isn’t encouraged by your cruise line due to safety reasons.
-Keep in mind you are doing it
+Keep in mind you are doing it at your own risk.

 To hire a scooter, you just need to cross the street from the Mykonos port and you will see a rent a car/scooter office right there.